Artur Sarkisov: Lokomotiv Moscow

-Shinnik
+Shinnik Yaroslavl

 Sarkisov played his first match for Shinnik on 4 April against FC Khimki.
 Sarkisov was coming in on 64 minutes, replacing Eldar Nizamutdinov.
 On 25 April, he opened his bombarding score vs Alania at the 48th minute of play.
 As a result, the meeting ended in a draw 2-2.
 At the end of the season, Sarkisov was the second top scorer of Shinnik.

-Volga
+Volga Nizhny Novgorod

 On 23 July 2012, Sarkisov was loaned out by Lokomotiv to Volga Nizhny Novgorod, where he played under number 14.
 Sarkisov scored his first two goals for the club in his tenth game for Volga on 15 March 2013.
-The final score was 2-1, thus Volga won because of Sarkisov's two goals.
+The final score was 2–1, thus Volga won because of Sarkisov's two goals.

-Ural
+Ural Sverdlovsk Oblast

 In July 2013 Lokomotiv reached an agreement with Ural Sverdlovsk Oblast for full transfer of Sarkisov.
 In 13 matches for his new club in Premier League Sarkisov scored once - the winning goal vs Tom on Matchday 4.
 After first part of 2013–2014 season, Sarkisov was transfer-listed.

-Volga (second spell)
+Volga Nizhny Novgorod (second spell)

 In February 2014, Ural announced Sarkisov's transfer to RFPL rivals Volga Nizhny Novgorod, where he played in previous season.

 International career

 Sarkisov had wanted very much to play for the Armenia national football team.
 When he was invited, he agreed without thinking for a minute.
 He joined the national team on 27 July 2011 and made his debut in a friendly match against Lithuania on 10 August 2011, coming on the field and in the starting lineup in the 58th minute and substituting Yura Movsisyan.
-His first goal for the national team had already in his third game with Slovakia on 6 September, which Armenia won away with a crushing 4-0 victory.
+His first goal for the national team had already in his third game with Slovakia on 6 September, which Armenia won away with a crushing 4–0 victory.
 On 7 September 2012, Sarkisov scored a goal for the national team in an away match against Malta.

 Personal life

 Artur's family name Sarkisov is the Russified version of the Armenian surname Sargsyan.
-His ancestors had become Sarkisov many years ago and he didn't wish to restore the Sargsyan surname out of respect for them.
+His ancestors had already Russianised themselves many years ago and he did not wish to restore the Sargsyan surname out of respect for them.

 He lived with his family for the first three years of his life in Grozny.
 The family then moved to the city Sosensky, Kozelsky District.
 Artur and his brother engaged in athletics in Moscow when Artur was in the sixth grade.
 They specialized in the 60 meters sprint.
 Artur became more immersed in football.
 He later stated football taught him to live.
 His brother is the 60-meter sprint champion of Russia.
 Artur always celebrates New Year at home with his family.
 Sarkisov has recently started learning how to speak Armenian.

 Artur and his wife Olga studied at the same school.
 He was 16 when they met.
 They got married on 15 April 2011.
 The couple has a son named Artyom.

 Artur has the same birthday as fellow Armenian national member Edgar Manucharyan.